Thursday, May 13, 2010

 It might be argued that such a redefinition of the obscenity category would render it viewpoint-based and therefore inconsistent with the First Amendment.
 This argument depends first on the proposition that a statute framed in terms of sexual violence is viewpoint-based….
 As important, the argument depends on the proposition that the obscenity category is not now viewpoint-based - in other words, that it does not now constitute some kind of exception to the rule of viewpoint neutrality.
 This proposition is difficult to maintain given the obscenity test's reliance on community standards of offensiveness.
 [Citations omitted.]
 As between an obscenity doctrine that focuses on sexual prurience and offensiveness and an obscenity doctrine that focuses on sexual prurience and violence, the former would appear to pose the greater danger of viewpoint bias.

 The last sentence of this footnote is crucial.
 The purpose of the First Amendment – not of the judicial rules implementing it, but of the Amendment itself – is to protect the flow of political information.
-The question, therefore, is not whether a law suppresses a “viewpoint” per se, – every obscene work can be seen to express the “viewpoint” that we should not to be disgusted by what we see – but whether the law in question favors or disadvantages a political interest, i.e., the interests of something less than the community at large.
+The question, therefore, is not whether a law suppresses a “viewpoint” per se, – every obscene work can be seen to express the “viewpoint” that we should not be disgusted by what we see – but whether the law in question favors or disadvantages a political interest, i.e., the interests of something less than the community at large.
 Yes, we have carved out public morals as an exception to viewpoint neutrality, but only to the extent necessary to prohibit material that offends community standards.

 We enforce obscenity laws because we recognize, I would argue, that obscene materials raise no serious issue regarding competing political interests.
-As soon as one says, however, that a form of speech disadvantage some subset of society, then the protections afforded political speech come into play.
+As soon as one says, however, that a form of speech disadvantages some subset of society, then the protections afforded political speech come into play.
 That’s why a statute based on offense to the community causes less Constitutional concern than one based on potential violence against a group.

 Thus, Kagan writes: